framesurge/perseus/docs/next/en-US/state/intro.md

 ## How is state created?

 State is created in Perseus through methods of *state generation*, which usually occur at the template-level (though there is also [global state](:stat/global)) through functions you provide.
-These functions are all `async`, allowing you to do complex work without blocking other state generations, and can be fallible, allowing you to return errors which Persues will gracefully handle and convert into [error views](:fundamentals/error-views).
+These functions are all `async`, allowing you to do complex work without blocking other state generations, and can be fallible, allowing you to return errors which Perseus will gracefully handle and convert into [error views](:fundamentals/error-views).
 When we talk about state generation, we're talking about the engine-side creation of state through a number of methods (these used to be called *rendering strategies*).

 ## When is state generated?